-If your hospitality marketing strategy doesn’t include great photography, you’ll be fighting an uphill battle.
-From the high-end fine dining to greasy spoons and everything in between, when a plate of food hits the table, diners want to be wowed.
+If your hospitality industry marketing strategy doesn’t include great photography, you’ll be fighting an uphill battle.
+From high-end fine dining to greasy spoons and everything in between, when a plate of food hits the table, diners want to be wowed.
 The same is true when it comes to the online marketing of your restaurant.
 If you want people to step foot into the business you’ve put all your time and energy into, the best way to do so is to make sure that you’ve got a great portfolio of restaurant photos to show off.

 In the age of smartphones and Instagram, displaying stunning images of your food is more important than ever.
 Great restaurant photos will get people in the door, who in turn often take their own photos, share them online and influence people to check you out.
 An afternoon spent taking photos of your dishes can pay off again and again, especially if you follow these tips.